antonioChristofoletti/nodejs-express-api-testing-auth/README.md

 ## Setup

-It is just necessary run the `npm start´.
+It is just necessary run the `npm start`.

 ## Features

 - Authentication by JWT;
-- Canceling token by redis blocklist;
+- Canceling token by redis blacklist;
-- Application divided by responsabilities;
+- Application divided by responsibilities;
 - Database access.

 ## Status